You are here

-Lucy Elizabeth Jefferson, (May 8, 1782 - ca. October 13, 1784) was the sixth child of Martha Wayles Skelton Jefferson and Thomas Jefferson, and the second child of that name.
-Her father carefully noted that she was born May 8, 1782, at 1:00 A.M.
-Although she survived infancy, she died at the age of two and a half while her father was in France, while staying with her Eppes relatives at Eppington.
-News of Lucy's death first reached her father via the Marquis de Lafayette, who had been at Eppington and carried a letter directly from the attending doctor, James Currie.
-Lucy's aunt and uncle Elizabeth Wayles and Francis Eppes had written immediately to Jefferson to deliver the sad news, but their letters did not reach him until May of the next year.3
+Lucy Elizabeth Jefferson (May 8, 1782 - ca. October 13, 1784) was the sixth child of Thomas Jefferson and Martha Wayles Skelton Jefferson, and their second child to be given that name.
+Her father carefully noted that she was born May 8, 1782, at 1:00 A.M.1 Although she survived infancy, Lucy died at the age of two and a half, while her father was in France and when Lucy herself was staying with her Eppes relatives at Eppington.
+News of Lucy's death first reached her father via the Marquis de Lafayette, who had been at Eppington and carried a letter directly from the attending doctor, James Currie.2 Lucy's uncle and aunt, Francis Eppes and Elizabeth Wayles Eppes, had written immediately to Jefferson to deliver the sad news, but their letters did not reach him until May of the next year.3

 Primary Source References

-1783 Dec.
-19. (Jefferson to Martha Jefferson Carr). "[Letter not located; Jefferson's note in Summary Journal of Letters reads:] "Mrs. Carr.
-My request of W. S. [William Short] and orders to Key&—ill health&—heard only once from P. and L. [Polly and Lucy]."5
+1783 December 19.
+(Jefferson to Martha Jefferson Carr).
+Letter not located.
+Jefferson's entry in his summary journal of letters reads: "Mrs. Carr.
+My request of W. S. [William Short] and orders to Key—ill health—heard only once from P. and L. [Polly and Lucy]."7

-1784 Apr.
-17. (Jefferson to Martha Jefferson Randolph).
+1784 April 17.
+(Jefferson to Martha Jefferson).
 "I received yesterday letters from Eppington by which I learn that the families there and at Hors du monde are well, and that your cousin Cary has a son.
-Lucy has been unwell during the winter but is got better."6
+Lucy has been unwell during the winter but is got better."8